South Carolina Highway 73: History

-SCDOT handed SC 73 over to the city of Myrtle Beach in the 1990s and is no longer an official state route.
+On October 12, 2004, the Myrtle Beach City Council voted to take over ownership of S.C.
+73 from the SCDOT, along with other streets that only connected to S.C.
+73 on the city's north end.
+It is no longer an official state route.
 As such, the route is no longer signed and, as of 2008, the route no longer appears on the official state highway map.